surniaulula/wpsso/readme.txt

 = 9.16.0-dev.7 =

-(2022/01/29) Moved the SSO &gt; Social Pages &gt; Social and Search Sites metabox to the SSO &gt; General Settings page.
+(2022/01/29) Added a new SSO &gt; Advanced Settings &gt; Plugin Admin &gt; Default Text tab with post type archive title and description text options (when post type archives are available).

 = 9.15.0 =